phpuech/phpuech.github.io/_pages/who.md

 - Thema : interactions immune cells / cancer cells

 ## Visiting scientists
-In 2023, we have welcome Aaron Cruz Ramirez and Diego Zamarron, from UNAM, Mexico, in the frame of BioPhysImmuno IRP
+In 2023, we have welcome Aaron Cruz Ramirez and Diego Zamarron, from UNAM, Mexico, in the frame of BioPhysImmuno IRP.
+In 2024, Amairani Ventura Martínez and Diana Velázquez Rubio.
+In 2022, 2023, 2024, we have welcome Natalia Kubiaka and Andrzej Kubiak, from Krakow.

 ## Engineers and technicians